gologic-ben/flyway-demo/README.md

 ## How it works: logs, migration files and tables

-* Migration
+### Migration

-** It checks a database schema to locate its metadata table (SCHEMA_VERSION by default).
+* It checks a database schema to locate its metadata table (SCHEMA_VERSION by default).
 If the metadata table doesn't exist, it will create one.
-** It scans an application classpath for available migrations.
+* It scans an application classpath for available migrations.
-** It compares migrations against the metadata table.
+* It compares migrations against the metadata table.
 If a version number is lower or equal to a version marked as current, it's ignored.
-** It marks any remaining migrations as pending migrations.
+* It marks any remaining migrations as pending migrations.
 These are sorted based on the version number and are executed in order.
-** As each migration is applied, the metadata table is updated accordingly.
+* As each migration is applied, the metadata table is updated accordingly.

-* Logs
+### Logs

-See `logs-start.txt`
+Check in logs, to find flyway migrating scripts in database, to See `docs\logs-start.txt`

 ```
 o.f.c.internal.license.VersionPrinter    : Flyway Community Edition 7.7.3 by Redgate